mmghv/dependency-pocket/README.md

 ## Contributing
 This is a relatively new technique so any contributions (suggestions, enhancements to the technique used) are welcome.
+PSR-2 standards are used and tests should cover any changes in case of PRs.

 ## License & Copyright